pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1707 Time Limit Exceeded on Algorithms

+Today I have been working on a problem, I solved the problem with a brute force solution, the problem was with the brute force the algorithm exceeded the time limit.
+So, I will need to investigate how can I improve the efficiency of the algorithm.

 ### Day 1706 Quick Select and Quick Sort Algorithms

 Today I studied these two sorting and selection algorithms.
 Quick sort is one of the most efficient algorithms to sort array elements in the average case, quick sort has a Big O notation of `O(N log N)`.
 For the moment I don't understand how works the quick select algorithm, looks like magic how it's works.